Artificial IntelligenceWill AI Replace Humans? The Full Truth in 2026

 Social workers, psychotherapists, marriage counselors — these professions depend on empathy and deep understanding of human emotions.
 AI fundamentally lacks this dimension.

-New Jobs Created by AI
+What New Jobs Has AI Created?

 Jobs That Didn't Exist Before 2024